SsODNet Information system Miriade Ephemeris generator SkyBoT Data mining M4AST Modeling for asteroids

 Presentation

-The VO-IMCCE project is born in 2003.
+The VO-IMCCE project was born in 2003.
 The first step was to make an interconnection between the VizieR service (CDS) and the service of calculation of asteroid ephemerides of the IMCCE.
 In 2004, we began the development of tools and services in the framework of the Virtual observatory.
 In 2005 the first version of the SkyBoT service is born to answer the simple question: which solar system bodies are visible in a given area of the sky at a given epoch?
 The service was put in production in January 2006 through a Web service, through the VO portal Aladin (CDS), and through various softwares, such as Audela and the WCS tools.
 A few months later, the Miriade services came out to provide new computing services of solar system body ephemerides.

 Starting from 2008, the second main release of the SkyBoT and the Miriade services are online.
 In 2012, two new services enhance the portal: M4AST, a free on-line tool for modeling visible and near-IR spectra of atmosphereless bodies, and SsODNet, an information system dedicated to the solar and extra-solar system objects, fully released in February 2017.
+In 2018, the VO Solar System Portal adopts a new design to celebrate its 10 years of activity.

 Credit & partners